 On the picture above you can see very nicely the electronic components for the power supply.
 On the back left you can see the power socket with switch, fuses and filter.
 Arranged in front is the DC filter and behind the frontside the toroidal transformer.
 I chose a single transformer with separate windings for the left and right channel.

 On the right side are the boards for generating the unregulated operating voltages.
 On the far right are the two audio power supplies and more in the middle the simple power supply for the digital electronics.

 Very nice to see is the central grounding point.
 All ground wires are wired directly to this point.
 You can also see very well how I have achieved a separation of the individual signal groups (230V/AC, secondary AC and DC) by the installation.

 I’ve been listening to music with the prototype for quite some time now.
-First in the version with 2SK2145 and capacitor coupling, then with servo controllers.
+First with the version with 2SK2145 and capacitor coupling, then with servo controllers.
 The XOno with the 2SK2145 is extremely low-noise, as I had already experienced with the test setup of the MC stage for my DPV1.
-Otherwise the version with capacitor coupling is just a normal XOno, and I mean that in a very appreciative way.
+Otherwise the version with capacitor coupling is a normal XOno, and I mean that in a very appreciative way!
 However this phono preamplifier wins again clearly when using the servo controls.
 For me this version is the best XOno I have ever heard.